 3. Duinepos Chalets, West Coast National Park

 These charming chalets are situated within the West Coast National Park, a place well known for its spring wild flowers.
-And if you come in September, you can also see migratory waders, flamingos and pelicans returning after transcontinental trips.
+And if you go in September, you can also see migratory waders, flamingos and pelicans returning after transcontinental trips.
 The 11 self-catering chalets are scattered around the area and each sleep four to six guests.
 Wake up to the sound of the birds, have a cup of coffee on your veranda and head out on a beautiful spring hike.

 4. Aloe Cottage, Darling

 This three-bedroomed cottage is situated on an indigenous renosterveld estate with only nine other houses on the entire estate.
 You’ll be close enough to Darling to enjoy dinner and wine at the Marmalade Cat, but far enough to enjoy the fresh country air.
-Mountain bikes are included to explore the area and town with and the cottage is pet friendly.
+Mountain bikes are included to explore the area and town, and the cottage is pet friendly.
 Darling is also known for its picture perfect wild flowers in spring time.